owen6314/databass-public/docs/hw0.md

 The goal of this homework is to get you familar with DataBass and muck around in parts of the codebase.
 Take a look at the [README](../README.md) in this repo to get an overview of the system and how to set it up.
 We have written a short description of the [system design](./design.md).
 Then read these instructions.
-If you get need any help, [please reach us on](ham2156@columbia.edu).
+If you get need any help, please reach us on Piazza.

 ## Background